yusufbrima/SynTone/README.md

 For any inquiries regarding the implementation or the paper, feel free to reach out to us at
 <!-- [contact_email@example.com](mailto:contact_email@example.com). -->
 ```

-This enhanced README provides a more comprehensive and user-friendly guide for anyone interested in using your implementation for research or experimentation.
-It includes detailed instructions for installation, dataset creation, model training, evaluation, and a structured presentation of results.